PhilipKarns/prosper_loan_data_visualization/README.md

 loans were taken out by people with both good and bad credit, which made it clear that debt consolidation isn't mainly done by people in financial distress.

+## Key Insights for Presentation
+For the presentation I focus on the influence of loan interest rates, credit score and Prosper risk score.
+I start by introducing the interest rate, credit score, and Prosper risk score variables, followed by the interaction between interest rate vs teh other two variables.
+The interaction between interest rates and credit scores shows that there is a negative correlation between interest, where as credit score increases, loan interest rates decrease, and vice versa.
+There is also a negative correlation between interest rates and Prospect risk scores, where lower scores(meaning higher risk) are associated with higher interest rates, and higher scores (meaning lower risk) are associated with lower interest rates.

+Finally I plot the Prosper risk score variable's effect on both of the other variables through a faceted heat map.
+This confirmed that lower credit scores result in higher risk, which then results in higher interest rates, and vice versa.